IDSIA/hhmarl_2D/README.md

 ### Curriculum Learning

 - Training is done in levels (1-5) for low-level policies.
+Opponent intelligence increases by levels.
+The opponent behaviour per level is as follows.
+L1: static, L2: random, L3: scripted, L4: uses L3 policy, L5: uses L3, L4 and escape policies.
+- **Start with training of escape policies because they are need in training of Level 5 policies.** When training escape policy, `level=3` is automatically set.
+It is sufficient for learning to flee from opponents.
-After completion of training in a level, you have to manually start the next level training and restore the algorithm by setting `restore=True`.
+- After completion of training in a level, you have to manually start the next level training and restore the algorithm by setting `restore=True`.
 - The algorithm and the evaluation/rendering images will be stored in `results/levelX_{fight/escape}`.
 - When `agent_mode` is set to "escape", `level=3` is set to train against scripted opponents directly.
 - High-level policy is **not** trained in curriculum fashion.

 ### Inference

 Levels 4 and 5 use the previously learned policies (fictitious self-play).
 Ray seems inconsistent when calling its method `Policy.compute_single_action()`.
-Therefore, the learned policies will be stored in folder `policies` from level 3 onwards.
+Therefore, the learned policies will be stored during training in folder `policies` from level 3 onwards.
 The actions will then be computed manually inside the method `_policy_actions()`.
+You can also manually export policies by running `policy_export.py` (have a look at it and make configurations).

 ### Commander Sensing
 Change `N_OPPS_HL` in `env_hier.py`, `train_hier.py` and `ac_models_hier.py` to change detected opponents.
 E.g. setting `N_OPPS_HL=3` allows the Commander to detect 3 opponents for an agent and can select one of these three to attack.